CelsiaSolaraStarflare/CelsiaSolaraStarflare/README.md

 I am eager to expand my knowledge in advanced technical fields.
 Potential areas of study include:
 - **Computer Vision**: To develop skills in image recognition and processing for innovative AI applications.
 - **Natural Language Processing (NLP)**: To explore how AI can interpret and generate human language.
-- **Game Development**: To combine technical expertise with creativity using platforms like Unity or Godot.
 - **Quantum Computing**: To investigate emerging technologies with transformative potential.
+- **Logistics and Statistics**: For real life problem solving and large-scaled data resolving.

 I welcome suggestions for other impactful areas of study.